 In 2018 New York city passed a bill that banned all forms of conversion therapy done for a fee, but in response to a lawsuit filed by Orthodox Jewish psychotherapist Dr. Dovid Schwartz (Schwartz v The City of New York, 2019), the New York City Council voted to repeal this ordinance which censored private conversations between counselling professionals and their patients.
-(Alliance Defending Freedoms ADF News, 2019).
+(Alliance Defending Freedom, ADF News, 2019).
 ADF also recognized that the law only prohibits counsel in one direction—assisting a patient who desires to reduce same-sex attraction or achieve comfort with their biological sex.
-Swartz is quoted as stating, “the government does not belong in a therapist’s office.”
-(ADF News, 2019).
+Schwartz is quoted as stating, “the government does not belong in a therapist’s office” (ADF News, 2019).